YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Photos often hide the details that decide whether surgery is wise.
 Lighting can make hair look thicker or thinner.
 Wet hair can reveal weakness that dry styled hair hides.
 A short haircut can make the donor area look clean even when the density is not strong.
 A dark room can hide miniaturization.
 A bright bathroom mirror can exaggerate it.

-One of the hardest things to judge from photos is miniaturization.
+Photos often miss miniaturization.
 Miniaturized hair is hair that is still present but has become thinner, weaker, and less reliable.
-This matters because transplanting among weak native hair is not the same as transplanting into a completely bald area.
+It matters because transplanting among weak native hair is not the same as transplanting into a completely bald area.

-If the existing hair is unstable, surgery may need to be smaller, delayed, or combined with medical treatment first.
-In some patients, the safest decision is not to rush into surgery but to understand whether the surrounding hair can be stabilized.
+If the existing hair is unstable, surgery may need to be smaller or delayed, and medical treatment may need to be discussed first.
+In some patients, it is safer to confirm whether the surrounding hair can be stabilized before using grafts in that area.

 Photos also do not show scalp quality well enough.
-I want to know whether the scalp is healthy, oily, inflamed, scarred, irritated, or affected by another condition.
-A patient may think he has ordinary male pattern hair loss, but sometimes the story is more complex.
-The wrong diagnosis can turn a technically possible surgery into a poor decision.
+The scalp has to be checked for oiliness, inflammation, scarring, irritation, or another condition.
+A patient may think they have ordinary male pattern hair loss, but sometimes the story is more complex.
+A condition such as alopecia areata, or any wrong diagnosis, can turn a technically possible surgery into a poor decision.

 Another limitation is hair caliber.
 Thick hair gives more visual coverage than fine hair, even with the same number of grafts.
 Curly hair behaves differently from straight hair.
 High contrast between dark hair and light skin makes thinning easier to see.
 These details affect planning, but they are often distorted by camera angle, flash, styling products, and image compression.